oxbits/djsci/README.md

 running code from files not committed and merged through a peer review process in publicly accessible systems comes with significant risks that can be addressed and mitigated if handled correctly

-it is the goal of the project to directly address and put on the roadmap items related these concerns
+it is the goal of the project to directly address and put on the roadmap items related to these concerns